THIS IS TOOTSIES

 Ryman Auditorium was home to the Grand Ole Opry before it relocated in 1974.

-Brad Paisley performs as he shoots a video for his new song “Bucked Off” at Tootsies.
+Brad Paisley recorded a video for his song “Bucked Off” at Tootsies.

-Willie Nelson once said, "It’s 17 steps to Tootsies and 34 steps back,” from the alley entrance to the Ryman.
+"It’s 17 steps to Tootsies and 34 steps back [to the Ryman].” - Willie Nelson

 "For The Good Times" by Elvis Presley was Tootsies favorite song.